This COVID-19 thing is everywhere. How will that impact summer Orientation?

 But I'm a returning student (not a transfer or a freshman).
 Do I still have to attend Orientation?

 Yes.
-If you were required to reapply to the University, then you will be required to attend Orientation.
+If you were required to reapply to the University, then you will be required to participate in Remote Orientation.
 Keep in mind that while the campus may not be completely new to you, there are some things that may have changed since you were last enrolled, including resource information, office locations and the quarter to semester conversion.

 How/when do I sign up for Orientation?

-Provisionally admitted students who have paid the Enrollment Confirmation Deposit (ECD) will receive an email on or around May 1, 2020 with instructions on how to sign up for one of the Golden Eagle Orientation programs.
+Conditionally admitted students who have cleared the Enrollment Confirmation Deposit (ECD) will receive an email on or around May 8, 2020 with instructions on how to sign up for one of the Golden Eagle Remote Orientation sessions.

 I paid the Enrollment Confirmation Deposit, but I still haven't received an email about Orientation.
 Why is that?

-If it is after May 1st, you've paid the ECD, and you still haven't received an email regarding Orientation, it may depend on when you paid the ECD.
-It can take up to a week for ECD payments to fully process, and the invitation emails generally go out once a week on Friday mornings.
+If it is after May 8th, you've cleared the ECD, and you still haven't received an email regarding Orientation, it may depend on when your ECD clearance was posted to your student account.
+It can take up to a week for ECD clearances to fully process, and the invitation emails generally go out once a week on Friday mornings.
 For instance, if you pay the ECD on a Thursday, you may not receive the Orientation email until the following Friday.
 We do appreciate your patience during this process.
 If you paid the ECD and more than a week has passed, please contact our office and we can further assist you.

 When is the deadline to sign up for Orientation?